ejyoon/dissertation/README.md

-# Integrating social and statistical information to support language comprehension and word learning
+# Polite language as a balance between social goals

 Dissertation materials